Flipkart/GenericTrackingFramework/README.md

 * Track duration of on screen time
 * Create recommendations out of the accumulated data
 * Enable ads monetisation from the data

+Documentation is under progress along with the demo project.